LETSORSLLC/LET-S-GO/README.md

 - **Real-Time Trip Monitoring**
   Maintains consistent ride quality by monitoring trips in real time and conducting thorough vehicle inspections.
 This ensures all cars meet high standards of cleanliness, safety, and comfort.

+## Environment Variables Setup

+To securely store and use credentials, set the following environment variables in your GitHub repository settings:

+- `APP_STORE_CONNECT_API_KEY`: Your App Store Connect API key.

+You can set these secrets in your repository by navigating to **Settings > Secrets and variables > Actions** and adding new repository secrets.